Benjam11n/Birds-of-a-Feather-frontend/README.md

 9. **Miscellaneous:**
    - Toggle dark mode/light mode using the middle button on the top right.
    - Filter/sort the posts by using the Filter and sort buttons on the top right of the application just below the header.
-   - Search for posts using the search bar on the top of the application
+   - Search for posts using the search bar on the top of the application.
-   - Sign out using the sign out button on the top right of the application
+   - Sign out using the sign out button on the top right of the application.
+   - Click on account statistics on the top right of the account homepage to see your account statistics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>